lplatzman/SFA-algorithm-for-2D-diameter/Analysis.md

 Here is how the exact diameter of a set P of n points, is computed:

 Step 1.
-Select a point in the convex closure of P that we will call the *hub*.
+Select a point in the convex hull of P that we will call the *hub*.
 In principle, it doesn’t matter where the hub is located.
-But traditionally, the hub is an extreme point of the given set, that minimizes y and then (among points that minimize y) minimizes x.
+But traditionally, the hub is an extreme point of P that minimizes y and then (among points that minimize y) minimizes x.

 Step 2.
 Sort the points according to their polar-coordinate angles, taking the hub as origin.

 Step 3.
 Perform a [Graham scan](https://en.wikipedia.org/wiki/Graham_scan)
-of the sorted points to obtain their convex hull.
+on the sorted points to obtain their convex hull.

 Step 4.
-Use the [method of rotating calipers](https://en.wikipedia.org/wiki/Rotating_calipers) to find the diameter of the convex hull.
+Use the [method of rotating calipers](https://en.wikipedia.org/wiki/Rotating_calipers) to obtain the diameter.

 ___